About Board Members

 To maintain work/life balance, she is an avid runner/walker and more importantly, finds time to enjoy family and friends.
 Gloria Aparicio Blackwell resides in Gaithersburg with her husband, Stephen Blackwell.

-Dr. Michael Brintnall was appointed to the Board of Trustees by Governor Larry Hogan for a six-year term that began on July 1, 2017.
+Dr. Michael Brintnall was elected Second Vice Chair for the 2019-2020 term.
+He was appointed to the Board of Trustees by Governor Larry Hogan for a six-year term that began on July 1, 2017.

-He has played a leadership role in higher education for over 30 years.
-Dr. Brintnall was Executive Director of the American Political Science Association (APSA) from 2002 to 2013, where he lead the establishment of the Conference on Teaching and Learning in political science as well as advanced the Association's continuing work in promoting scholarship, public engagement, and diversity and inclusion.
+Dr. Brintnall has played a leadership role in higher education for over 30 years.
+He was Executive Director of the American Political Science Association (APSA) from 2002 to 2013, where he lead the establishment of the Conference on Teaching and Learning in political science as well as advanced the Association's continuing work in promoting scholarship, public engagement, and diversity and inclusion.
 In 2013, the Association established the Michael Brintnall Teaching & Learning Award in his name to support future faculty professional development.

 Dr. Brintall's earlier positions include Executive Director of the National Association of Schools of Public Affairs and Administration, an organization that promotes public service and accredits professional degrees in public administration and policy; and Vice President for Academic Affairs at Mount Vernon College in Washington, DC.
 He previously led an office of program evaluation at the U.S. Department of Housing and Urban Development and held a faculty appointment in political science at Brown University.